 Download the fact sheet for educators, parents and community residents here.

-The Annual Regional Analysis (ARA) is CPS’ latest attempt to close schools while claiming to ‘make them better’.
+The Annual Regional Analysis (ARA) is CPS’ yearly attempt to close schools while claiming to ‘make them better’.
 The report was developed by Kids First Chicago, a new name for the Renaissance School Fund, a charter fundraising group that pushes education privatization.

 - How many level 1+/1 seats are there?

 - How many seats are there for the student population?

 - Are students choosing schools in their region?

 - Do students have access to the variety of schools and programs offered?